Skip to Main Content

 Submission of Proposals

-The proposal narrative is limited to five double spaced pages.
+The proposal narrative is limited to five double-spaced pages.
 It must address the following areas:

-• An abstract of the proposal narrative, not to exceed one paragraph.
+An abstract of the proposal narrative, not to exceed one paragraph.

-• Plan: describe the methods, techniques, and activities you will utilize to accomplish the project.
+Describe the methods, techniques, and activities you will utilize to accomplish the project.

 • The proposer should indicate the viability of the project if partially funded.

 • Include a brief description of other proposals under consideration for this project or cite the results of an unsuccessful search for other funds.
+If applying for a Seed Grant, list at least one external funding source and their deadline that you plan to apply for.

 Evaluation Criteria